The Dee Valley Way is a waymarked route between Corwen and Llangollen that can be walked in either direction....

 Ridges of Snowdonia: The Best Ridge Walking, Mountain Walks: The Finest Mountain Walks in Snowdonia, Great Mountain Days in Snowdonia , Day Walks in Snowdonia, Mountain Walking in Snowdonia

-The Walk up Cadair Idris via the Pony Path is one of the more popular walks up Cadair Idris.
+The Walk up Cader Idris via the Pony Path is one of the more popular walks up Cader Idris.

-Cadair Idris is traditionally regarded as the highest peak south of Snowdon, albeit a good 12 metres lower than it’s less illustrious neighbour, Aran Fawddwy.
-This is a brief account of the walk up the Pony Track up Cadair Idris, which is the easiest track.
+Cader Idris is traditionally regarded as the highest peak south of Snowdon, albeit a good 12 metres lower than it’s less illustrious neighbour, Aran Fawddwy.
+This is a brief account of the walk up the Pony Track up Cader Idris, which is the easiest track.

 2 Follow the track through an initially forested area, past a farm and over the footbridge before it starts to pull uphill.